Daylight Saving Time: Why does Germany change the clocks twice a year?

 It was a region of Canada that was the first to actually implement Daylight Saving Time.
 In 1908, residents of Porto Arthur in Ontario decided to change their clocks to make better use of the daylight hours during spring and summer.
 Various other regions in Canada soon followed their example, starting with Winnipeg and Brandon in 1916.

-The first countries to utilise Daylight Saving Time were Germany and Austria, who both implemented the policy on April 30, 1916.
+The first countries to utilise Daylight Saving Time were Germany and Austria, which both implemented the policy on April 30, 1916.
 This was two years into World War I, and the logic was to reduce the use of artificial lighting, to save fuel and energy for the war effort.
 Seeing sense in the idea, other countries across Europe began to adopt the same practice.
 However, most returned back to standard time after the war, with Daylight Saving Time relegated to a wartime phenomenon.

 The practice was implemented again during World War II by the Germans, who spread it to many countries under Nazi occupation, including Denmark and Poland.
 In the Netherlands, the Germans advanced the local time by one hour and 40 minutes, changing the time in Amsterdam from “Dutch Time” to Central European Summer Time (CEST).
 Again, Daylight Saving Time was used to conserve energy and fuel during wartime.